HappyPathway/template-automation-lambda/README.md

-# EKS Automation Lambda
+# Template Automation Lambda

 ## Description

 This repository contains source code and supporting files for a serverless Lambda container application.
 The application uses an AWS Lambda function to process JSON input and write it to a cloned repository.
-The changes are then committed and pushed to your GitHub Enterprise Server, creating a new repository for the EKS CI/CD pipeline.
+The changes are then committed and pushed to your GitHub Enterprise Server, creating a new repository with custom configurations from your template.

 ## Architecture